 A short boat ride away from glorious Cartagena, Colombia’s most revered colonial-era town, the Rosario archipelago is just one of 46 national reserves in the incredibly luscious country and inarguably the most glorious for sea and sun lovers.
 Turquoise waters home to an array of marine life and colourful coral reefs frame idyllic specs of tropical gorgeousness, with secluded bays, romantic over-water bungalows and some of the most magnificent Caribbean beach experiences of all.
 Pristine, idyllic and dreamy beyond words, this archipelago is the country’s best kept secret and one of the most prominent marine parks in the entire continent.
 What we love about this particular spot is that it’s insanely easy to reach, drop-dead gorgeous and allows visitors to seamlessly combine a beachside stint with explorations of the most beautiful historic city in all of South America.
 A trifecta no traveller could ever refuse.

 How to reach Islas del Rosario: A short and scenic boat ride from Cartagena takes just an hour.
 Pack snorkel gear and ask us about availability at one of the few luxury boutique resorts on the islands.
-See how easy it is to combine a visit to Rosario on a Highlights of Colombia Tour and if a day-trip here seems a travesty to you, ask us to extend your stay by a few extra nights, also taking in the spectacular sight of phosphorescent plankton of Isla Grande’s Enchanted Lagoon.
+See how easy it is to combine a visit to Rosario on a Signature Colombia Tour and if a day-trip here seems a travesty to you, ask us to extend your stay by a few extra nights, also taking in the spectacular sight of phosphorescent plankton of Isla Grande’s Enchanted Lagoon.
 This is a bucket-list beach destination with very few rivals.

 Bachas & Tortuga Bay, Galapagos Islands, Ecuador